RitikRaaj77/LocalRepo/README.md

-# This si my local repo
+# This is my local repo.